How do I become a member of the Trojan Marching Band?

 Are scholarships available to members of the Trojan Marching Band?

-The Trojan Marching Band does not provide scholarships to students, but Band Grants are available for members who meet the criteria.
-Members who are interested in receiving a Band Grant must come to the Band Office and fill out the appropriate paperwork after Band Camp.
+The Trojan Marching Band does not provide scholarships to students, but Band Grants are available for certain members who exhibit exceptional dedication to the program over the course of their four years.